 Items that employees come in regular physical contact with, such as phones, headsets, desks, keyboards, writing materials, instruments and tools must also not be shared, to the extent feasible.
-Where there must be sharing, the items will be disinfected between uses by the employee throughout the day and by the maintenance team.
+Where there must be sharing, the items will be disinfected between uses by the employee throughout the day and by the custodial service on a nightly basis.
 All employees have been provided California Integrated Pest Management-CA Safe Schools training via Target Solutions to ensure proper use of disinfectant solutions.
 Employees are directed to regularly disinfect and sanitize their office hard surfaces and other equipment throughout the day and prior to leaving each day.
 Disinfecting wipes are available for use in all classrooms and offices.
 Disinfecting wipes are used for shared office equipment like copiers, paper cutters, microwaves and door handles.
-OGSD custodial staff cleans, sanitizes and disinfects all hard surface areas in the classrooms, food service areas and offices every night.
+Centers will be cleaned and sanitized on a nightly basis by contracted services.